Sarah Merion

 The challenge

-A national lending and investment firm with big plans and a tech stack that wasn't keeping up.
-When Pacific Community Ventures acquired my firm Radiant Data in 2025, I was retained to design an AI-native operating system the team could actually run on.
+A national lending and investment firm with big plans needed an operating system that could keep up.
+When Pacific Community Ventures acquired my firm Radiant Data in 2025, I was retained to design an AI-native operating system the team could run on.

 What I built